Waning

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 23 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 23 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 202 of Meeus index or 1155 from Brown series.

-The length of the lunation is 29 days, 7 hours and 30 minutes.
+The length of this lunation is 29 days, 7 hours and 30 minutes and it is 31 minutes shorter than the upcoming lunation's length.
 This is the year's shortest synodic month of 2016.
-It is 31 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 5 hours and 14 minutes shorter than the mean synodic month length.
 It is 55 minutes longer compared to 21st century's shortest synodic month length.

-11 days after point of apogee on 18 May 2016 at 22:06 in ♎ Libra.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 3 days, until the Moon reaches the point of next perigee on 3 June 2016 at 10:55 in ♉ Taurus.
+11 days since point of apogee on 18 May 2016 at 22:06 in ♎ Libra the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 3 days until the Moon reaches the point of next perigee on 3 June 2016 at 10:55 in ♉ Taurus.

 The Moon is 367 473 km (228 337 mi) away from Earth and getting closer over the next 3 days until the point perigee when Earth-Moon distance is going to be 361 142 km (224 403 mi).

-Moon is in descending node in ♓ Pisces at 04:45 crossing the ecliptic from North to South to meet ascending node 12 days later on 11 June 2016 at 22:20 in ♍ Virgo.
+Moon is in descending node in ♓ Pisces at 04:45 crossing the ecliptic from North to South.
+Lunar position remains south of if for the upcoming 12 days until Moon's next ascending node later on 11 June 2016 at 22:20 in ♍ Virgo.

-6 days since the previous standstill on 24 May 2016 at 11:16 in ♑ Capricorn when the Moon has reached South declination of ∠-18.539°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠18.575° at the point of next northern standstill on 6 June 2016 at 09:13 in ♋ Cancer.
+6 days since the last southern standstill on 24 May 2016 at 11:16 in ♑ Capricorn when the Moon has reached South declination of ∠-18.539° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠18.575° at the point of next northern standstill on 6 June 2016 at 09:13 in ♋ Cancer.

 In 5 days on 5 June 2016 at 03:00 in ♊ Gemini the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.